+Living and working overseas for over two decades brought Lynn into contact with a variety of cultures and landscapes.
 After graduating with a BFA in Photography from Pratt Institute, New York, Lynn moved to Australia.
-She was drawn to Australia’s vast inland desert landscape, which was the subject of her first one-person exhibition, Horizons (1981), at the National Gallery of Victoria in Melbourne.
+She was drawn to Australia’s vast inland desert, a place that challenges traditional conceptions of landscape, and was the subject of her first one-person exhibition, Horizons (1981), at the National Gallery of Victoria in Melbourne.

 Lynn returned to the United States in 1999.
 Since then, she received a Fulbright Scholarship in 2010 to teach and photograph in the Czech Republic.
 She continued to participate in exhibitions including Outlook-Insight: Windows in the Arts, at the Museum Sinclair-Haus in Bad Homberg, Germany (2018) and Works in Black and White at the Klompching Gallery Brooklyn, New York (2019).